tomasoak/tomasoak/README.md

  <details>
   <summary><h3>About me</h3></summary>
-  <p> I am a Data Scientist / Data Engineer enthusiastic about creating actionable insights and promoting data-informed decision-making, curious, open to new challenges, and willing to learn and experiment with new technologies.
+  <p> I am a Data Analytics Engineer enthusiastic about creating actionable insights and promoting data-informed decision-making, curious, open to new challenges, and willing to learn and experiment with new technologies.

-Over the last 5+ years, I have been applying Data Analytics and Engineering to improve ESG performance in business practices, mainly in the global agricultural commodity supply chain sector.
+Over the last 6+ years, I have been applying Data Analytics and Engineering to improve ESG performance in business practices, mainly in the global agricultural commodity supply chain sector.

 Furthermore, I have developed demonstrable work experience with the following:
  • Programming and software engineering